-A broken or inefficient toilet can cost you time and money, so it’s important to get it taken care of right away.
-If your toilet is more than a decade old, it probably uses 3.5 gallons of water per flush.
-More modern toilets use 1.6 gallons or fewer!
+A broken or inefficient toilet can cost you time and money, so getting it taken care of right away is important.
+If your toilet is over a decade old, it probably uses 3.5 gallons of water per flush.
+More modern toilets use 1.6 gallons or fewer.

-When you need toilet repair or replacement in Monmouth, Middlesex, Mercer, Ocean, and Somerset County, there’s only one name you need to know: Arctic Air Conditioning.
-Trust our plumbers to take care of whatever issues you’re having and help you get back to living life like normal!
+When you need toilet repair or replacement in Monmouth, Middlesex, Mercer, Ocean, and Somerset counties, there’s only one name you need to know: Arctic Air Conditioning.
+Trust our plumbers to take care of whatever issues you’re having and help you get back to normal life.

 Frequently Asked Questions About Toilet Installation & Replacement

 Most toilet installations take between one and four hours.
-Before starting work on your installation, we will provide an accurate time estimate required for your new toilet.
+Before starting work on your installation, we’ll provide an accurate time estimate required for your new toilet.

 Well-built toilets can last around 50 years.
 Cheaper-quality toilets may only last 10 to 20 years.